KFDR

-KFDR (channel 25) is a religious television station licensed to Jefferson City, Missouri, United States, serving the Columbia–Jefferson City market as an owned-and-operated station of the Christian Television Network (CTN).
-The station's transmitter is located near New Bloomfield, Missouri.
+KFDR (channel 25) is a religious television station licensed to Jefferson City, Missouri, United States, serving the Columbia–Jefferson City market.
+The station is owned by the Christian Television Network (CTN).
+KFDR's transmitter is located near New Bloomfield, Missouri.

 History

 The station (originally KNLJ) first signed an agreement on Easter Sunday in 1986 at 3 p.m. to be a sister station and simulcast to KNLC in St. Louis; at that time, both stations were owned by Reverend Larry Rice's ministry, the New Life Evangelistic Center.

 In September 1986, KNLJ broke away from KNLC while it was still running most of the same Christian programs (such as The 700 Club, Richard Roberts, Jerry Falwell, among others) as well as locally produced programs from the ministry.
 They ran syndicated cartoons, some classic sitcoms, westerns, and outdoor sporting programs about 12 hours a day.
 In 1990, KNLJ affiliated with Fox Kids and also ran The Disney Afternoon.
 When Mid-Missouri got its own Fox affiliate a few years later, the Fox Kids block moved there.
 As the 1990s progressed, the secular shows were becoming much cheaper.

 In mid-2007, the station was sold to the Christian Television Network with the New Life Evangelistic Center retaining KNLC.
 Both secular and Christian programming was dropped in favor of simulcasting the Christian Television Network full-time.
 Religious groups had previously bought time on both CTN and KNLJ.

 On March 13, 2023, the station changed its call sign to KFDR, in accordance with the approval from the Federal Communications Commission (FCC).